juanuys/juanuys.github.io/_posts/2021-07-23-week-9--industry-insight-1.md

 ## 2021-07-25 Sunday

-Started preparing for the 3 minute demo video for the final submission:
+Started preparing for the 3-minute demo video for the final submission:
-- have all art downloaded and in Dropbox
+- have all art downloaded and in a central location
-- have all SFX downloaded and in Dropbox
+- have all SFX downloaded and in a central location
-- have all ambient sound (forest + footsteps) downloaded and in Dropbox
+- have all ambient sound (forest + footsteps) downloaded and in a central location
 - all imported into a new iMovie project
 - started a doc on Google Docs detailing the plan for the video